-The motherboard supports Intel Xeon® processor E5-2600 product family in LGA 2011 package with integrated memory controller to support 4 channel DDR3 memory (8 DIMM for CPU1, 4 DIMM for CPU2).
-Intel Xeon® processor E5-2600 product family supports Intel QuickPath Interconnect (QPI) with a system bus of up to 8.0GT/s
+The motherboard supports Intel Xeon® processor E5-2600 and E5-1600 product family in LGA 2011 package with integrated memory controller to support 4 channel DDR3 memory.

 Optimized Intel® Turbo Boost Technology

 Optimized Intel® Turbo Boost Technology further optimizes the processor's performance and automatically allows it to run faster than the marked frequency if it is operating below power, temperature, and current limits.